dacog/textexpander_android/README.md

 You may also use git or just copy the `espanso` folder you have in your computer to your Documents folder on your phone.

-2. Open the Text Expander app and select the `Documents/espanso/match` directory.
+2. Open the Text Expander app and select the `Documents/espanso` folder where the `match` directory is in.
 The app will parse the YAML files and display the triggers and values.

 ### Enabling the Accessibility Service